ATI-Wuhan/WhatieSDK_iOS/README.md

 **Note:** We have applied appId and secretKey for SAKAR, which has been emailed to SAKAR.
 SAKAR can just skip this step.

 ### SDK Demo
-SDK Demo is a complete APP incorporating the main flows and operations such as registration, login, sharing, feedback, network configuration and device control, etc. The Demo code can be used as a good reference for the 3rd part development.
+SDK Demo is a complete APP incorporating the main flows and operations such as registration, login, sharing, feedback, network configuration and device control, etc. The Demo code can be used as a good reference for the 3rd party development.
 [Download link](https://github.com/ATI-Wuhan/WhatieSDKDemo_iOS)